-The GB CIMT coordinator will work directly with the GBCG chair and the GBCC center manager with communication on team rosters, rotations and availability.
+The GB CIMT coordinator will work directly with the GBCG chair and the GBCC center manager with communication on team rosters, rotations, and availability.
+In lieu of this position being filled, the duties of the GB CIMT coordinator will be completed by the GBCC Center Manager or Coordinator-On-Duty.